shivendrra/web-graze/README.md

-# DataCollection
+# Taneleer Tivan
+## the collector

-This repository contains code to collect data from various sources of the internet, like wikipedia, internet archieve, britannica, youtube
+this repo contains codes that would help you to scrape data from various sites on the internet like wikipedia, britannca, youtube, etc